What qualifies you to be an editor?

 (To view the editorial services I offer, check out my Services page.)

 What: Really, almost anything, though books make up the bulk of my work.
-Common examples include novels, short stories, query letters, websites, technical procedures, newsletters, résumés, medical literature, and so on.
+Common examples of what I edit include books, short stories, query letters, medical literature, technical documents, journal articles, chapters to be sent to literary agents, websites, résumés, newsletters, and so on.
 Just ask!
-I mainly specialize in fiction editing and technical documents, but I stay available for other types of writing too to stay well-rounded.

-How: I can edit a Microsoft Word document and turn on Track Changes to let you see all of the proposed changes and accept them yourself, plus make revisions as necessary (recommended), or I can send you back a clean, corrected copy.
-I send all my clients a personal guide to Track Changes, so even if you’re not already familiar with using it, you’re covered.
+How: I can edit a Microsoft Word document and turn on Track Changes beforehand to let you see all of my proposed changes and then accept them yourself, plus make revisions as necessary (strongly recommended), or I can send you back a clean Word doc with the corrections already integrated.
+Also, I send all my clients a short guide I wrote about using Track Changes and incorporating my preferred settings, so even if you’re not already familiar with it, you’re covered.

 What do you charge?